Belize national football team: June 2011 suspension by FIFA

 suspended the FFB due to governmental interference.

+Team image

+In February 2023 the Football Federation of Belize unveiled a new logo that would represent Belize’s national teams.
+Created by Rolando Ramirez, the new logo prominently features a Jaguar, the nickname of the team.
+The FFB hoped that the new image would promote unity and pride in the Belize football community.

+Kit sponsorship

 Stadium

-FFB Field in Belmopan is the home stadium for the Belize national football team.
+FFB Stadium in Belmopan is the home stadium for the Belize national football team.
 Prior to this stadium, Belize had no facilities that met FIFA specifications.
 Apart from this Belize has many fields to play on but with no facilities for the players.

-Schedule and recent results
+Results and fixtures

 The following is a list of match results in the last 12 months, as well as any future matches that have been scheduled.